zephyrproject-rtos/zephyr/doc/contribute/project_roles.rst

 ########################

 A team of active Maintainers involved in multiple areas.

+* The members of the Release Engineering team are expected to fill the Release Manager role based on a defined cadence and selection process.
+* The cadence and selection process are defined by the Release Engineering team and are approved by the TSC.
-The team is appointed by the TSC and reports directly into the TSC.
+* The team reports directly into the TSC.

 Release Engineering team has the following rights and responsibilities:

 * Right to merge code changes to the zephyr tree following the project rules.